kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/01 - What is fire and how does it work/Fire Tetrahedron.md

 - Stopped fire instantly by nuking the chain reaction.
 - Didn’t need to suffocate people in the room (unlike CO₂).

-But… then the **ozone layer problem** showed up.
 Bromine and chlorine radicals don’t just kill fire radicals, they also shred stratospheric ozone like tissue paper.
 Halons turned out to be _hundreds to thousands of times_ more destructive per molecule than even CFCs.
-Once that was known, they got banned under the Montreal Protocol.
+Once that was known, they got banned under the [Montreal Protocol](https://en.wikipedia.org/w/index.php?title=Montreal_Protocol&oldid=1306082706).

 Now: